NLGithubWP/tech-notebook/9-sql_based_debug_for_fl.md

 The SQL-based training data debugging framework has proved effective to fix logistical regression model bugs in a non-federated learning setting.

-1. Remove the label errors from training data, such that unexpected behaviour disappear in retrained model.
+1. Remove the label errors from training data, such that unexpected behavior disappear in the retrained model.

-The paper try to enable such framework for federated learning
+The paper tries to enable such a framework for federated learning

 ## Challenge

-develop a security protocol for FL debugging which is proved to be **secure, efficient and accurate.**
+develop a security protocol for FL debugging which is proved to be **secure, efficient, and accurate.**

 ## Solutions

-1. FedRain is extended from Rain, the state-of-art SQL based training data debugging framework.
-Is falls short in terms of both efficient and security.
+1. FedRain is extended from Rain, the state-of-art SQL-based training data debugging framework.
+It falls short in terms of both efficiency and security.
-2. They propose novel sql based training data debugging framework called FROG, which is more secure, more accurate, and more effcient than FedRain.
+2. They propose novel SQL-based training data debugging framework called FROG, which is more secure, more accurate, and more efficient than FedRain.

 # Introduction